MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-apt.md

 determine the package to install.
 If you know the name of the version your distribution is derived from, you can set the `AZ_REPO` value manually in
 [install step 1](#install-step-1).
 Otherwise, look up information for your distribution on how to determine the base distribution name and set `AZ_REPO` to the correct value.

-### There's no package for my base distribution
+### No package for your distribution

 Sometimes it may be a while after an Ubuntu distribution is released before there's an Azure CLI package made available for it.
-The Azure CLI package is designed to be resilient and rely on as few dependencies as possible, so if there's no package available for your base distribution, you can use a package for a different distribution.
+The Azure CLI designed to be resilient with regards to future versions of dependencies and rely on as few of them as possible.
+If there's no package available for your base distribution, try a package for an earlier distribution.

 To do this, set the value of `AZ_REPO` manually in [install step 1](#install-step-1).
 For Ubuntu distributions use the `bionic` repository, and for Debian distributions use `stretch`.
+Distributions released before Ubuntu Trusty and Debian Wheezy are not supported.

 ### apt-key fails with "No dirmngr"